Divergenti/Divergenti-Core/DEVELOPMENT.md

 npm run build:win:x64
 ```

-## City Chain daemon
+## FullNode daemon

-To update with the latest City Chain daemon, you must edit the build.yml and edit the parameter named "daemon".
+To update with the latest Divergenti FullNode daemon, you must edit the build.yml and edit the parameter named "daemon".
 Make sure you set it
-to a public released and tested version of the City Chain daemon.
+to a public released and tested version of the Divergenti FullNode daemon.

 ## Continuous integration (CI)

 Continuous integration is handled using Visual Studio Team Services and YAML.
 CI build scripts are localted in the .vsts-ci.yml file and
 the build.yml.
 These files are used for multi-platform builds, that runs on different OS agents on VSTS.

-Check out the [city-chain](https://dev.azure.com/citychain/city-chain/) project for build pipelines and more.

 ## Security

-Security is always a very important concern, and City Hub has more built-in features that most normal wallets.
+Security is always a very important concern, and Divergenti Core has more built-in features that most normal wallets.
 More features,
 means more exposure to potential security issues.

 It is important that all contributors are well aware of security principles, and especially regarding Electron,